Nutrition and Dietetics

-The dietetics major is your first step to becoming a registered dietitian.
+The nutrition and dietetics major is your first step to becoming a registered dietitian.
 It gives you the academic foundation you need to pursue a graduate-level dietetic internship and take the national exam to become a registered dietitian.

 Preparing You For Success

-The nationally accredited dietetics major strengthens your understanding of health, clinical nutrition and wellness.
+The nationally accredited nutrition and dietetics major strengthens your understanding of health, clinical nutrition and wellness.
 Your learning doesn't end with classroom readings and lectures, as it extends to research, community-focused projects and student organizations on campus.

 Nutrition and dietetics students are well-prepared for admission to dietetic internships (DI), as all graduates in recent years were matched with DI programs across the nation.

 By the time you graduate, your experiences include:

 - A 200-hour professional work experience in clinical, community or food service sites such as cancer centers, hospitals, sports nutrition programs, diabetes summer camps and restaurants

 - Class projects in the community with local schools, after-school programs and community organizations

 - Opportunities to work with Bodyworks, Bradley's nutrition counseling center